hotchocolatehang/n-body-problem/README.md

 #include "gravity_simulation.h"
 ```
 is to inherit your class from n_body_problem::AbstractBody
-and then to construct your class properly.
+and then construct your class properly.
-After this you can enjoy all the possibilities of the gravity just by creating an object of
+After this you can enjoy all the possibilities of gravity just by creating an object of
 n_body_problem::GravitySimulation class and using it's methods with correct parameters.
-Keep in mind that every vectorized value is an instance of n_body_problem::vector2<> class.
+Keep in mind that every vectorized value is an instance of n_body_problem::vector2<> class./